 Warning Signs

-Here are some possible indications of poor dentition to look out for:
+Here are some possible indications of dental issues to watch for:

 • Reluctance to eat